MileHacker Logo

 Plovdiv is one of Europe's oldest continuously inhabited cities, with archaeological evidence pointing to settlements dating back over 8,000 years.
 It originated as a Thracian settlement named Eumolpias around Nebet Tepe.
 Later, in the 4th century BC, Philip II of Macedon renamed it Philippopolis.

-Under Roman rule, Plovdiv, then known as Trimontium (City of Three Hills), became a major provincial capital.
+Under Roman rule, Plovdiv, then known as Trimontium (City consisting Of three Hills), became a major provincial capital.
 This period saw the construction of grand public buildings, including the magnificent Roman Theatre and the Roman Stadium, elements of which survive today.
 The 19th century brought the Bulgarian National Revival, with distinctive houses now characterizing the Old Town.

 Exploring Plovdiv & Rodopi Mountains